graphnet-team/graphnet/papers/2022-joss/paper.md

 # Acknowledgements

-Andreas S{\ø}gaard has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 890778.
+Andreas Søgaard has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 890778.

 # References